Prep, college athletes take home awards at annual Greater Wichita Sports Banquet

-WICHITA, Kan. – – The 22nd annual Greater Wichita Sports banquet saw several star studded high school, college and even pro athletes and coaches take home some hardware.
+WICHITA, Kan.
+(KSNW) – The 22nd annual Greater Wichita Sports banquet saw several star studded high school, college and even pro athletes and coaches take home some hardware.

 The biggest award of the night was the newly named Buster Posey National Collegiate Catcher of the Year Award.